- Grasp handles and step forward between suspension trainer.

 handles back together in hugging motion.
 Repeat.

-motion should be perpendicular to body.
-Both upper and lower
+straps plane of motion should be perpendicular to body.
+Both

-body must be kept straight throughout movement.
-Angle of body
+upper and lower body must be kept straight throughout movement.

 Vectors for greater understanding of how body angle influences